Low Back Pain Risks For Competitive Youths

 The researchers suggested that, to reduce it amongst youths, factors that may be causing it, such as sport-specific postures and motions, thought these suggestions need to be investigated.

 Experiencing back pain?
 Click here to find out more about physiotherapy for back pain relief and how Core Concepts can help

 - Relationship between low back pain and competitive sports activities during youth., Am J Sports Med.
 2010 Apr;38(4):791-6.
 Epub 2010 Jan 5.

-- What to do when your back hurts so much that you can’t get out of bed?
+- Back Pain Relief for when your back hurts so much you can’t get out of bed

-- Labour Epidural Cause Chronic Backache?
+- Labour Epidural Cause Chronic Back Pain?

 - Ergonomical Problems Like Back And Neck Pains Cost Singapore $3.5 Billion A Year

 - Why Are You So Guarded About Your Pain?

 - Different Compensation Strategies During Jogging By Low Back Pain Sufferers